Post and Perish: Iran Set to Make Offensive Blogging a Death Penalty Offense

 For the full story, click here and here.

-8 Responses to “Post and Perish: Iran Set to Make Offensive Blogging a Death Penalty Offense”
+8 thoughts on “Post and Perish: Iran Set to Make Offensive Blogging a Death Penalty Offense”

 Islam has a proud tradition of encouraging tolerance and knowledge.
 The West owes Islam a debt for keeping much knowledge alive, while our Christian leaders were burning books and apostates.
 It is shameful to declare that learning/thinking and Islam are incompatible.